jvorob/jvorob.github.io/main_pages/about.md

 permalink: /about/
 ---

 My name is Janet Vorobyeva.
-I love to work with interesting systems and solve problems.
-Probably as a result of this, I've worked a great deal with computer science and computer programming, especially with graphics/simulations.
-I also dabble in electronics and embedded programming.
-I am fascinated by early mechanical and electronic devices, as well as the history of computing technology and programming languages.

 I studied computer science and mathematics at Stony Brook University, where I did my undergrad and my master's.
-Since then I've spent a couple years doing research work at Sandia National Labs, where I've worked on write-optimized data structures, computer systems, and computer architecture.
+Since then I've spent a couple of years doing research work at Sandia National Labs, where I worked on write-optimized data structures for high-throughput data indexing, and on virtual memory systems for a computer architecture simulator.
 As of 2022, I'm currently in NYC, teaching computer science at Stuyvesant High School.

+I have a broad range of expertise in computer science: Some of these include work I've done involving high-performance data structures, frontend web development, networking, programming language implementation, computer architecture, and graphical/geometric computation.
+A particular hobby of mine is tinkering with esolangs, embedded systems, and historical computing technologies and programming languages.

 <!--
 I'm currently working for the HPC department at Stony Brook, performing Linux system administration and general problem-fixing.